 As has been noted since the 2022 assessment, fishery length composition (specifically for the pot fleet) has become increasingly variable.
 Within model 2019.1e we propose changes to the methods used to compute fishery length composition that aid in reducing this variability.

-In the expansion of fishery length frequency observations to annual fishery length composition for each fleet fit in the cod assessment model (trawl, longline, and pot fisheries) hauls have been removed that sampled less than 10 fish for length frequency within the haul.
-Prior to around 2015, this represented a small proportion of hauls, particularly for the longline and trawl fleets (Table 1).
+In the expansion of fishery length frequency observations to annual fishery length composition for each fleet fit in the cod assessment model (trawl, longline, and pot fisheries) hauls have been removed that sampled less than 10 fishPrior to around 2015, this represented a small proportion of hauls, particularly for the longline and trawl fleets (Table 1).
 However, since 2015 the numbers of hauls that sampled less than 10 fish per haul has increased.
 For example, since 2020 around 70% of the hauls sampled in the trawl fleet had less than 10 length frequencies observed per haul.

-Length frequencies are also collected within the fisheries managed by the Alaska Department of Fish and Game (ADF&G) and have been integrated within the GOA cod assessment.
+Length frequencies are also collected from State fisheries managed by the Alaska Department of Fish and Game (ADF&G) and have been integrated within the GOA cod assessment.
 The use of ADF&G length frequency data occurs when there is federal data missing at a trimester-area-gear level.
 It is important to note, that following this method if there is federal data within a trimester-area-gear the ADF&G length frequency data is not used, regardless of the quantity of federal length frequency data compared to the quantity of ADF&G length frequency data.

 In model 2019.1e we use model 2019.1d and include two changes to how fishery length frequency data is handled.
 First, we eliminate the filter that removes hauls that sampled less than 10 lengths and use all length frequency data available.
 Second, rather than ‘fill-in’ missing federal length frequency data with ADF&G data we merge the ADF&G data with the federal data so that all length frequency data from both sources can be used in the expansion of length composition data fit in the GOA cod assessment.
 In order to merge the ADF&G data, we also transition the fishery length composition expansion from weighting by catch at the week-area-gear level to weighting by catch at the trimester-area-gear level.
 In general, these two changes help to smooth out much of the variability in the fishery length composition data (2020 pot fishery length composition shown in Figure 2 as an example).